WebAssembly/component-model/design/mvp/CanonicalABI.md

 argument to pass to the continuation, and the `Thread` to use to implement the `(on $current-thread)` handler.
 The remaining `(on $block)`, `(on $switch-to)` and "returned" cases join to produce a single return value, with the `(on *)` cases returning a `Continuation` and the "returned" case returning `None`.
+If the continuation traps, the trap propagates out of `resume` to its caller.
 ```python
 def resume(cont: Continuation, current_thread: Thread) -> \
            tuple[Optional[Continuation], Optional[Thread]]: